-Cutaneous T-cell lymphoma is a rare form of non-Hodgkin's lymphoma that most prominently affects the skin, presenting as patches, plaques, tumours or erythroderma (reddening of the skin), and may be associated with severe pruritus (itching).
-In advanced cases, the disease may spread to the lymph nodes, blood, and/or viscera.
+CTCL is a rare form of non-Hodgkin lymphoma that most prominently affects the skin, presenting as patches, plaques, tumours, or reddening of the entire skin, and may be associated with severe itching.
+In a proportion of cases, the disease may spread to the lymph nodes, blood, and/or other organs.